Patbox/polymer/README.md

 `VirtualHeadBlock` and entities `VirtualEntity`.
 Additionally, you need to implement `VirtualObject` on your enchantments and recipe serializers.
 It's also recommended registering block entities with `PolymerMod.registerVirtualBlockEntity(Identifier)`.

+### Limitations
+While it's supported, please limit creation of VirtualBlock light sources.
+Because of how Minecraft handles light updates on server/client, these can be little laggy (as it needs to be send updates every time light changes).

 ### If you are a server owner, you most likely wanted to get [PolyMC](https://github.com/TheEpicBlock/PolyMc)

 Some code in this library is based on [PolyMC](https://github.com/TheEpicBlock/PolyMc).
 So if you are using Polymer, give a star to PolyMC too!